ligato/docs/docs/plugins/db-plugins.md

 ### Status Check

-The etcd plugin uses status check plugin to periodically issue a GET request to verify connection status.
+The etcd plugin uses the status check plugin to verify connection status by issuing periodic GET requests.
 The etcd connection state can impact the global status of your agent.
 If your agent cannot establish a connection with the etcd server, the readiness and liveness probes issued by the probe plugin will return a negative result.

 ### Compacting